Gianlooca/alteramusica/README.md

 - the central logo on the header; its dimensions and general look;
 - the absence of the burger icon in the header for small screens;
 - the absence of a hero image, that would have surely clashed with the background image in the header;
-- the placement of the "About us" section, at the bottom of the landing page;
+- the placement of the "About us" section, as the core of the landing page;
+- the placement of the "About us" link in the footer of the small screen version of the website;
 - the removal of the "Come visit!" page, merged with the [Wanna sell?](#wanna-sell) page.

 Below, a showcase of the desktop version of the pages with a sample ([Homepage](#homepage) and [Records](#records) pages) for the smartpone and tablet versions.